aatack/blooming-seasons-gardens/electron-app/README.md

 - [ ] Invert the truthiness of the tickbox for selecting the template to use
   - [ ] Better yet, don't use a tickbox at all: just have a "custom" option
 - [ ] Save when the page closes
+- [ ] Limit the length of the undo history when the garden is loaded/saved